Ergodicity in discrete-time quantum walks: Higher dimensional walks

 We start our investigation of higher dimensional walks with a generalization of the Hadamard walk to dimension two.
 Namely, we consider a coined walk on $\Z^2$ defined through the Fourier coin $F_4=\frac{1}{2}\left(\ii^{(k-1)(\ell-1)}\right)_{k,\ell=1}^4$.
 The corresponding walk was studied in some detail in \cite{KomatsuTate2019}, who notably proved the absence of flat bands.

 For the Fourier coined walk on $\Z^2$, the Floquet matrix takes the following form, for $\theta=(\theta_1,\theta_2)$,

 see \eqref{e:putosta}.
 Our aim is to show that $\widehat{U}(\theta)$ satisfies \eqref{e:flo} and so $U$ satisfies \eqref{eqn:ergodic_general}.
-Computing the eigenvalues is difficult, so we will do this using the theory of irreducibility of Bloch varieties instead, which may be applicable to broader settings.
+Computing the eigenvalues is difficult, so we will get around this using the theory of irreducibility of Bloch varieties, which may be applicable to broader settings.

 Let $z_i := \ee^{2\pi \ii\theta_i}$.
 The characteristic polynomial $\det(2\widehat{U}(z) - x I)$ takes the form

 \begin{prp} The characteristic polynomial $p(z,\lambda)=\det(\widehat{U}(z)-\lambda I)$ is irreducible as a Laurent polynomial in both $z=(z_1,z_2)$ and $\lambda$. \end{prp} The proposition means that the only way to factor $p(z,\lambda)=p_1(z,\lambda)p_2(z,\lambda)$ with $p_i$ a nontrivial polynomial in $\lambda$ and a Laurent polynomial in $z$ is to take $p_1$ or $p_2$ to be a monomial in $z$.
 Such a trivial factorization always exists, e.g. $p(z,\lambda)=z_1(z_1^{-1}p(z,\lambda))$. \begin{proof} Note that $p(z,\lambda) = \frac{1}{16} \det( 2\widehat{U}(z)-2 \lambda I)$.
 Taking $x=2\lambda$ above yields